ullly/marketing-fundamentals/_posts/2021-10-30-fundamentals-of-digital-marketing.markdown

 - Some directories only allow listing if a there is a physical store.

 ## 11. Help People Nearby Find You
-- Advert platforms allow targeting adverts when a potential customer is close to a store
+- Advert tools allow targeting adverts when a potential customer is close to a store.
 - Ensure a site is mobile optimised.

 ## 12. Get Noticed With Social Media